Rivermate | Monaco landscape

 Procedural Requirements for Lawful Termination

-3. Notice Period: The employer must respect the applicable notice period, as outlined above.
+3. Notice Period: The employer must respect the statutory or contractual notice period, allowing the employee to work or be paid during this time.

 Martijn